Artistic banner representing London to Stonehenge By Road

 The Basingstoke Canal is one of Britain's most beautiful waterways, and a designated nature reserve.
 As you stroll along the tree-lined banks, admire the 200-year old bridges and locks.
 Children love the traditional canal boats and are likely to break out into song ("Rosie and Jim, Rosie and Jiiiim etc").
 The best place to start your visit is at the Basingstoke Canal Visitor Centre at Mytchett, right on the Hampshire and Surrey border.

-Address: Basingstoke Canal Visitor Centre, Mytchett Place Road, Mytchett, Surrey GU16 6DD
+Basingstoke Canal Visitor Centre, Mytchett Place Road, Mytchett, Surrey GU16 6DD

-Website: Basingstoke Canal
+The Basingstoke Canal Society (Opens in new window)

 Willis Museum and Sainsbury Gallery